 On the concert platform performances include Handel’s Messiah at the Welwyn festival and with Ramsey choral society, Bruckner’s Te Deum (LSO Singing day, LSO St Luke's, 2017), Britten's St Nicolas with Northwood choral society, Haydn’s Nelson Mass with Hertford choral society, Orff’s Carmina Burana with Ealing Symphony orchestra, Stainer’s Crucifixion at All Saints' Church Chalfont St Peter, Mozart's Requiem with the City of London School, Dvorak’s Mass in D with Genesis chorale, Bach’s Easter Oratorio with the Guildhall School Consort.

 In recital he has performed Britten’s Winter Words (Milton Court Concert Hall, GSMD, 2017), and contemporary composer, Thomas Bove’s new work, In the Great dawn from the poem ‘Second Best’ (1908) by Rupert Brooke.

-Caspar has also had the opportunity to sing in masterclasses with Sarah Walker, Joan Patenaude-Yarnel, Graham Johnson, Amanda Roocroft and Eugene Asti.
+Caspar has also had the opportunity to sing in masterclasses with Helmut Deutsch, Brigitte Fassbaender, Graham Johnson and Margreet Honig.